 While I have mostly focused on counseling adolescents and adult individuals in the recovery from eating disorders, trauma, anxiety, depression, and relationship issues, I strongly believe in the importance finding your voice, acceptance of self, and awareness in the relational and cultural patterns influencing us.

 Horses have had a strong influence in my life, and believe in the relational, mind-body and spiritual transformation that occurs in their presence.
 I take an experiential and relational approach, focused on mindfulness and self-discovery facilitated by our equine friends and teachers.
 I believe that the relationship with the horses will also help you deepen your relationship with yourself, not only in recovery, but way beyond.

-Lastly, I am a full time faculty member with Marymount University, teaching counseling courses at both masters and doctoral levels.
+Lastly, I am a tenured associate professor of counseling with Marymount University, teaching counseling courses at both masters and doctoral levels.